javiergarciasantana/labyrinth_madness/README.md

 It is also interesting to know how the read(String,int,int) method works.
 This creates a matrix and changes the previously initialized maze to the matrix extracted from the textfile.

 ## IMPORTANT:
-There is also a parametric constructor for the DFS class:
+There is also a parametric constructor for the DFS & BFS class:
 ```java
 public DfsSolver(List<List<Integer>> matrix, int l, int w, int x, int y) {
     super(matrix, l, w, x, y);